korisya/kensaku/README.md

 The bot also updates the topic every minute with the players seen over the past hour.

 Manual commands `!here` and `!all` in a channel will show players at the shop which that channel represents.
-For example, typing `!here` in `#dnb-milpitas` should list the players who have logged in at Milpitas within the last 2 hours, and `!all` (restricted to an admin) will show the entire day.
+For example, typing `!here` in `#dnb-milpitas` should list the players who have logged in at Milpitas within the last 2 hours.

-## Adding more locations

-1. To create a shop, use `new Location({name, id, timeZone, cabs: []})` where `id` represents the Discord channel for this shop, `timeZone` is a TZ database name (like `America/Los_Angeles`), `cabs` is an array of `Cab` objects, and `name` is the shop's name (currently only used for logging - will delete soon).

-2. To create a cab within a shop, use `new Cab(cookie)` where `cookie` is the cookie value (and can be accessed with `process.env.[name of value in the .env file]`).

-3. Currently, the code already contains 4 locations: Milpitas, San Jose, Daly City, and Concord.
-San Jose has two cabs.
-To add a location, modify the `ALL_LOCATIONS` array.
-In the future, this will be removed in favor of a separate configuration file.